amadeus4dev/developer-guides/docs/resources/flights.md

 GET https://test.api.amadus.com/v2/shopping/flight-offers?adults=1&originLocationCode=BOS&destinationLocationCode=CHI&departureDate=2022-07-22
 ```

 Let's have a look at all the optional parameters that we can use to refine the search query.
-One or more of these parameters can be used in addidtion to the mandatory query parameters.
+One or more of these parameters can be used in addition to the mandatory query parameters.

 Return date in the ISO 8601 YYYY-MM-DD format, same as the departure date: